Daemonite/material/docs/4.4/material/chips.md

 ---
 layout: docs
 title: Chips
-description: Chips represent complex entities in small blocks, such as a contact.
+description: Chips are compact elements that represent an input, attribute, or action.
 group: material
 toc: true
 ---